api3dao/oev-docs/docs/oev/searchers/understanding-auctioneer.md

 The Auctioneer runs auctions in parallel for each proxy address and chain listed on the [API3 Market](https://market.api3.org/).

-For each proxy there is a separate auction round that takes place.
-The auction round is documented in the [Auction Cycle](/oev/overview/auction-cycle.md) page but there are some nuances in the auctioneer state that are noted here.
+For each proxy there is a separate auction that takes place.
+The auction is documented on the [Auction Cycle](/oev/overview/auction-cycle.md) page but there are some nuances in the auctioneer state that are noted here.

-For each proxy the following checks are done by auctioneer during an auction round to filter out non-qualifying bids:
+For each proxy the following checks are done by auctioneer during an auction to filter out non-qualifying bids:

 - If there is no transaction count in the state, drop all the bids.
 - Drop all inactive bids.
 These are bids that have already been awarded or lost